Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 #### Performance

 - I had to change the aspert ratio on some photos, as well as compressing and changing some photos to webp which help with loading speed.
-I could also remove some unused JavaScript to bootstrap but as I not work with JavaScript yet in this course, I  could come back and fix this later on.
+I could also remove some unused JavaScript to bootstrap but as I have not worked with JavaScript yet in this course, I could come back and fix this later on.
 Also change from a 3rd party for googlemap and use googlemap embed.
-When I first started the project I couldn't get this to work but after using the 3rd party site.
-It just work for me, think this is because of the css style it give me.
+When I first started the project I couldn't get this to work but after using the 3rd party site,  It just worked for me.
+I think this is because of the css style it give me.

 #### Accesibility